 Do not drive fast through the RH car parks, most are Limestone and can be in poor condition with cavernous potholes that are difficult to see, on most occasions it’s less than walking pace or you may end up rattled.

 Don’t plan to drive too far in one day especially if you’ve booked accommodation in advance.
+Plan to arrive at least 2 hours before sunset.

 Port Augusta

-It’s difficult to understand why PA doesn’t have DC chargers considering its on a T junction of 3 busy highways.
 There’s two AC charging options in town, we prefer to use the Majestic Apartments that are centrally located and very secure.
 The accommodation is very nice with washing machines and dryers in the rooms.
 Although it’s not necessary to be a guest to use the Tesla HPWC it’s wise to ring at least half a day in advance, ask permission and provide an accurate arrival time, that way the staff will place a witches hat in front of the car charger and open the security gates when they see you pull up.
 Reception normally refuse payment, a big thank you and some quality chocolate won’t go amiss though.
 Coles, Woolworths and Big W are all within 200 metres so you can stock up before heading west.

 Kimba